pchen109/lol-tracker/lab2/README.md

 - Reciever stores processed requests in a JSON file.

 ### How to Run
-1. clone thhis git repo
+1. clone this git repo
 2. navigate (`cd`) to lab2 direcotry
 3. run `app.py` in Receiver directory